 “What of our wager?”
 James called out to her.

-Elizabeth stopped and faced him.
-“I will honour our wager at the time of my choosing.
+Elizabeth stopped to face him.
+“I’ll honour our wager at the time of my choosing.
 You didn’t stipulate otherwise.”

 James chuckled.
 Damned captivating woman.
 He crossed his arms across his chest and watched as she walked away.
 With a last swish of her blue skirts, she melted into the crowd.